nelsonfigueroa/nelson.cloud/content/posts/2023-05-06-employees-are-disposable.md

 <br>

 It's somewhat understandable if a company is struggling financially and resorts to layoffs.
-However, there's plenty of companies that are profitable and still lay off the people that earned the company those profits.
+However, there are plenty of companies that are profitable and still lay off the people that earned the company those profits.
 {{< figure src="/employees-are-disposable/microsoft.webp" alt="Polygon Microsoft headline"
 caption="*Source: [Polygon: Microsoft mass layoffs reportedly impact Bethesda, Halo Infinite teams](https://www.polygon.com/23561210/microsoft-layoffs-xbox-bethesda-halo-infinite-343-industries)*" >}}